Social Media

 back

-The seventh month, August, is when the Hungry Ghost Festival 2024 takes place — it officially starts on 4 August 2024.
+The seventh month of the Lunar calendar is when the Hungry Ghost Festival 2025 takes place — it officially starts on 23 August 2025, with Ghost Day taking place on 6 September 2025.
 If you’re seeing lots of incense candles and food offerings in your neighbourhood, it’s likely because people are observing Ghost Month.
-Let’s take a look at what the Hungry Ghost Festival 2024 in Singapore is all about.
+Let’s take a look at what the Hungry Ghost Festival 2025 in Singapore is all about.

 The Hungry Ghost Festival is a traditional Chinese festival (also known as Zhong Yuan Jie 中元节 in Mandarin, Chung-Yuan 中元 in formal Chinese or Zhongyuan Festival in Taoism) and marks the opening of the Gates of Hell where the ghosts or spirits were able to return to Earth.
 Often called the Chinese Ghost Festival, it’s celebrated by Buddhist and Taoist devotees to honour the memories of the deceased.